EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Optimizing for Improves Navigation

-Importantly, when the amount of data is low, $\uemdsq$ outperforms UCE in time-to-goal even though $\uemdsq$ leads to worse KL error than UCE loss as shown in Fig.~\ref{fig:loss_function_benchmark}.
-This validates our intuition that $\emdsq$ captures the cross-bin information of discretized traction values better, which facilitates the learning of traction distribution in low-data regime and leads to better navigation performance.
-However, as more data becomes available and the empirical traction distributions become better estimated, the performance of the proposed weighted sum of $\uemdsq$ and UCE steadily improves and outperforms $\uemdsq$ whose performance suffers from overfitting as discussed in Sec.~\ref{sec:benchmark_traversability_learning_pipeline}.
-Furthermore, the navigation performance of the proposed hybrid loss approaches the best possible performance of the state-of-the-art UCE loss when trained on ground truth traction distributions in the training environments, indicating good generalization of our approach using only limited data.
-For reference, the figure also provides the lower bound for the navigation performance based on the ground truth traction models in the test environments.
+Furthermore, the navigation performance of the proposed hybrid loss approaches the best possible performance of the state-of-the-art UCE loss when trained on ground truth traction distributions in the training environments, indicating good generalization of our approach using only the limited data collected along circular paths in the training environments.
+For reference, the figure also provides the lower bound for the time-to-goal based on the ground truth traction models in the test environments.